23 - 26 March 2020|Hilton Bankside,London

 Featuring in-house TP leaders, top specialist advisers and the leading policy makers reshaping the International Tax landscape for the 21st Century

-Exclusive case studies, on-stage interviews, panel discussions, Oxford-style debates, workshops & the best structured networking opportunities in the industry
+The leading transfer pricing event for exclusive case studies, on-stage interviews, panel discussions, Oxford-style debates, workshops & the best structured networking opportunities in the industry

 In Focus at TP Minds International 2019